linz/basemaps/packages/cog/src/cli/basemaps/README.md

 # Basemaps Configuration utility

-This tool is designed to configure the basemaps rendering engine prority.
+This tool is designed to configure the basemaps rendering engine priority.

-### TileSets
+### Tile Sets

 To render a basemap, a collection of imagery needs to be configured, basemaps uses a 'TileSet' for this configuration.

-A tileset is a list of imgagery along with the zoom levels to render at and the priority for rendering.
+A tile set is a list of imagery along with the zoom levels to render at and the priority for rendering.
 The higher the number, the later the imagery will be layered onto the canvas.
-So bigger number means it will be ontop when viewed.
+So bigger number means it will be on top when viewed.

-The entire history of the tileset is stored inside the metadata database and version tags are used to configure what is rendered to the user
+The entire history of the tile set is stored inside the metadata database and version tags are used to configure what is rendered to the user

 Common tags:

--   Head - The most recent tile set configuration
+-   `head` - The most recent tile set configuration
--   Production - The tile set configuration which is rendered by default to the user
+-   `production` - The tile set configuration which is rendered by default to the user

 ## Info

-To retrieve information about a tile set, use `info`
+To retrieve information about a tile set,

-This will dump the current version
+_This by default will show the current version_

+To see a specific version use `-v :versionNumber`

 ```
-./basemaps info -n tags -p 3857
+./basemaps info -n aerial -p 3857

-TileSet: tags
+TileSet: aerial
 CreatedAt: Wed Apr 29 2020 12:32:46 GMT+1200 (New Zealand Standard Time)
 UpdatedAt: Wed Apr 29 2020 12:48:20 GMT+1200 (New Zealand Standard Time)
 Version: v3 (3)